-NOTE: This route can also be shortened, if you're not up to the distance covered here: just turn it into an out-and-back up the Champs Elysées.
-And if you just want to stay along the river, try the Seine Riverside Run link below!
+NOTE: This route can also be shortened, if you're not feeling up to the distance covered here: just turn it into an out-and-back along the Champs Elysées.
+Or if you just want to stay along the river, try the Seine Riverside Run link below!

 Paris Running Routes: